liberjul/CONSTAXv2/README.md

--x, --tax=./taxonomy_assignments                    Directory for taxonomy assignments -t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --msu_hpcc                                          If specified, use executable paths on Michigan State University HPCC --conservative                                      If specified, use conservative consensus rule (2 null = null winner) --mem                                               Memory available to use for RDP, in MB.
+-x, --tax=./taxonomy_assignments                    Directory for taxonomy assignments -t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --msu_hpcc                                          If specified, use executable paths on Michigan State University HPCC.
+Overrides other path arguments
+--conservative                                      If specified, use conservative consensus rule (2 null = null winner) --make_plot                                         If specified, run R script to make plot of classified taxa --check                                             If specified, runs checks but stops before training or classifying --mem                                               Memory available to use for RDP, in MB.
 32000MB recommended for UNITE, 128000MB for SILVA.
---sintax_path                                       Path to USEARCH executable for SINTAX classification --utax_path                                         Path to USEARCH executable for UTAX classification --rdp_path                                          Path to RDP classifier.jar file --constax_path                                      Path to CONSTAX scripts --isolates                                          FASTA formatted file of isolates to use BLAST against -h, --help                                          Display this help and exit
+--sintax_path                                       Path to USEARCH executable for SINTAX classification --utax_path                                         Path to USEARCH executable for UTAX classification --rdp_path                                          Path to RDP classifier.jar file --constax_path                                      Path to CONSTAX scripts --pathfile                                          File with paths to SINTAX, UTAX, RDP, and CONSTAX executables --isolates                                          FASTA formatted file of isolates to use BLAST against -h, --help                                          Display this help and exit -v, --version                                       Display version and exit
 ```
 If using a database for the first time, you will need to use the `-t` or `--train` flag to train the classifiers on the dataset.

 In the directory with your OTU/zOTU/ASV/ESV FASTA file:

 ```
-/path/to/CONSTAXv2/constax.sh -i <input file> \
+/path/to/CONSTAXv2/constax -i <input file> \
 -o <output_directory> \
 -f <training_files_directory> \
 -x <taxonomy_assignments_directory> \